-How to drain a hot tub
+How to drain a hot tub in 4 easy steps

 'It's important to drain a hot tub regularly for a number of reasons,' explains Sallie Leslie-Golding from BISHTA (opens in new tab) (The British and Irish Spa and Hot Tub Association).
 'A hot tub is a relatively small body of water with a relatively high concentration of bathers (certainly when compared, for example, with a swimming pool).
 Sanitizing chemicals are added to the water to control potentially harmful microorganisms and deal with other pollutants that can enter the water during use.
 Over time, the water chemical balance becomes harder to manage, and it loses its characteristic sparkle and becomes lank and lifeless.'

 A further reason why you should do this as part of your hot tub maintenance?
 'Draining the water from the hot tub is a really good opportunity to give everything a thorough clean to keep it in tip-top shape,' says Tom Drakett-Cain of Lay-Z-Spa (opens in new tab).

 Here are the steps you need to follow to drain your hot tub.

 1. Flush the pipes

 'Before you drain your hot tub, it's important to make sure your pipes and plumbing are clean,' says the experts from Hydrolife (opens in new tab).

 Using an additive called a system or line flush will clean up the contaminants that build up inside the plumbing lines.
 Follow the pack instructions, including the recommended timings.
 Usually, you simply add it to the water, then turn on the jets.
 'This will circulate the cleaner through all the pipework and remove any dirt or grime,' Hydrolife explains.